 Here are the usual ways I play around with this basic recipe:

 And a few stranger things (that are also delicious but which may alarm purists):

 This is a great recipe for practicing the technique of making an egg sauce in a pan.
-Here’s another recipe (actually the first one I did at La Boîte!), that uses the same method and includes vegetables and other spices.
+Here’s another recipe (actually the first one I did for La Boîte!), that uses the same method and includes vegetables and other spices.

 Usually there are no leftovers.
 But if so, don’t despair.
 I’ve never liked reheated carbonara, but it’s awesome if you chop it up a bit, crisp it up in a pan, then add some more eggs and scramble.
-Or mix the pasta with croutons, sauteéd onion, and eggs and make a frittata.
+Or mix the pasta with croutons, sauteéd onion, and eggs, and make a frittata.

 Food images and recipe © Christian Leue